axelarnetwork/tofnd/README.md

 The command line API supports the following commands:

-* `Noop` does nothing and always succeeds; useful when the container restarts with the same mnemonic.

-* `Create` creates a new mnemonic if there none exists, otherwise does nothing.
-The new passphrase is written in a file named _./tofnd/export_.

-* `Import` adds a new mnemonic from file _./tofnd/import_ file; Succeeds when there is no other mnemonic already imported, fails otherwise.
+* `Existing` Starts the gRPC daemon using an existing mnemonic; Fails if no mnemonic exist.

+* `Create` Creates a new mnemonic, inserts it in the kv-store and exits; Fails if a mnemonic already exists.

+* `Import` Prompts user to give a new mnemonic from standard input, inserts it in the kv-store and exits; Fails if a mnemonic exists or if the provided string is not a valid bip39 mnemonic.

-* `Export` writes the existing mnemonic to file _./tofnd/export_; Succeeds when there is an existing mnemonic, fails otherwise.
+* `Export` Writes the existing mnemonic to _<tofnd_root>/.tofnd/export_ and exits; Succeeds when there is an existing mnemonic.
+Fails if no mnemonic is stored, or the export file already exists.

-* `Update` updates existing mnemonic from file _./tofnd/import_; Succeeds when there is an existing mnemonic, fails otherwise.
-The old passphrase is written to file _./export_.

-If a _./tofnd/export_ file already exists, then a new one is created with a new id, e.g. _./tofnd/export_2_, _./tofnd/export_3_, etc.

 ## Zeroization